 Across the river, in New Town, you will find many of the cities bars and restaurants, which is perfect for anyone interested in Lucerne’s nightlife.
 The train station is also on the New Town side.

 If you’re travelling on a tighter budget, the hotels in New Town may have better rates.
 You could also consider one of the hostels in Lucerne.
 If you’re travelling alone, a quality hostel is a good way to avoid excessive room rates if you are on a budget.

 A popular day trip from Zurich, many quickly realise you could easily spend up to a week in Lucerne, exploring the city and incredible surrounds (Lucerne is also a great hub for day trips).

 However, not everyone has unlimited time in Switzerland.
-Which is why we have come up with a great 2 day itinerary so this gorgeous town isn’t rushed, even on the tightest of itineraries.
+This is why we have come up with a great 2-day itinerary so this gorgeous town isn’t rushed, even on the tightest of itineraries.

 Our 2-day itinerary will help you maximise your time so you can cover all the best things to do in Lucerne.

 On your first day in Lucerne, head off early to explore Old Town.
 These are some of the key attractions in Lucerne Old Town.

 Start your explorations of Old Town with the Chapel bridge.
 The iconic covered walkway, the oldest sheltered bridge in the world, is a symbol of Lucerne and one of the cities main tourist attractions.